liamstatham/LearningJournal/README.md

   - AZ-900 - Azure Fundamentals Certification 28/04/2021
   - 100 Days of code (C#/python) completed on 13/04/2021

+### 09/03/2025
+ - the truth doesn't have to hurt - audiobook
+ - giving and receiving criticism

 ### 02/03/2025
  - servant leadership
  - managing upwards